inpsyde/translationmanager/CONTRIBUTOR.md

     ]

 The ID can be whatever you need in your translation plugin.
-You also may want to give us the current language via the `tm4mlp_get_current_language`, so that he translation agency and you afterwards know the origin language.
+You also may want to give us the current language via the `tmwp_get_current_language`, so that he translation agency and you afterwards know the origin language.